A Brief History of Mighty St. Joe's Alumni Corps

 In top level competition, St. Joseph's placed as high as 4th in National and 2nd in World Open competition.
 Unfortunately 1971 was the final year of competition for the pride of Batavia, Mighty St. Joe's Junior Drum & Bugle Corps.

-After 20 years of inactivity, Mighty St. Joe's Alumni Corps was formed in the fall of 1991 by former members.
+After 20 years of inactivity, Mighty St. Joe's Alumni Corps was formed in the fall of 1991 by former members and friends.
 Wishing again to enjoy an activity that meant so much to them in their teenage years, the present corps was founded and held their first rehearsal December 8,1991.
 At that first rehearsal there were 32 people in attendance.
-Today the corps has more than 200 people involved in one capacity or another.
+Today the corps has more than 100 people involved in one capacity or another.
 The goals of the organization are to furnish its members with opportunities to perform in a non-competitive basis and to try to put the "good times" back in drum corps.

 Although the corps now calls LeRoy, New York its home, our members come from numerous communities to participate.
 We have members from Michigan, Pennsylvania, Texas, Florida, Arizona and many areas of New York.
 Also several members cross the boarder from Canada just about every week.
 Our membership is not restricted to just former members of St. Joseph's but is open to anyone 21 years of age or older who wishes to participate.